Xqhare/neith/README.md

 Maybe I will implement a flag for automatic saving.
 This however is a [compute intensive operation](#saving-implementation), so it would probably default to `off` just like with the `job-history` table.

+### Backend V2

+Neith's backend has been rewritten with Atomicity and better performance in mind.
+To that end, tables are now protected by a 'Mutex<_>' and behind a reference.
+Tables are now also explicitly stored on the heap, improving the performance for larger datasets especially.
+While the goal of increased Atomicity has been achieved, performance could, as always, be improved further.

 ## Naming

 > [!NOTE]